cache

 An arbitrary string that uniquely identifies the cache.

-Configures whether the operator is used a source, a sink, or a transformation.
+Configures whether the operator is used an input, an output, or a transformation.
 The following modes are available currently:

 "read"

-: The operators acts as a source reading from a cache that is requires to already exist."write"
+: The operators acts as an input operator reading from a cache that is requires to already exist."write"

-: The operator acts as a sink writing into a cache that must not already exist."readwrite"
+: The operator acts as an output operator writing into a cache that must not already exist."readwrite"

 : The operator acts as a transformation passing through events, lazily creating a cache if it does not already exist.
 If a cache exists, upstream operators will not be run and instead the cache is read.